-The Speak Out Act effectively bans judicial enforcement of employment nondisclosure and nondisparagement terms, entered into prior to a dispute, with the goal of combatting workplace sexual harassment and assault, holding perpetrators accountable, and empowering victims to come forward.
+The Speak Out Act effectively bans judicial enforcement of employment nondisclosure and nondisparagement terms when sexual harassment or assault is alleged, entered into prior to a dispute, with the goal of combatting workplace sexual harassment and assault, holding perpetrators accountable, and empowering victims to come forward.

 The Speak Out Act passed the Senate by unanimous, bipartisan consent in September, and House lawmakers recently voted 315-109 in favor of the measure.
 Proponents of the Act favor the broad protections they argue it affords all Americans, while opponents are concerned about federal overreach into state contract law and believe the bill may lead to an increase in false claims to undo confidentiality agreements in unrelated disputes.